nonsleepr/frida-mcp.ts/README.md

 # Frida MCP Server

-A Modern Context Protocol (MCP) server that provides dynamic instrumentation capabilities through Frida.
+A Model Context Protocol (MCP) server that provides dynamic instrumentation capabilities through Frida.
 Built with TypeScript and optimized for Bun runtime.

 ## Features